Rajpratik71/zfs_wiki/Git-and-GitHub-for-beginners.md

 # Final words

 This is a very basic introduction to Git and GitHub, but should get you on your way to contributing to many open source projects.
 Not all projects have style requirements and some may have different processes to getting changes committed so please refer to their documentation to see if you need to do anything different.
+One topic we have not touched on is the `git rebase` command which is a little more advanced for this wiki article.

 Additional resources: [Github Help](https://help.github.com/), [Atlassian Git Tutorials](https://www.atlassian.com/git/tutorials)